Two Four-Time Honorees Highlight Three Washington University Volleyball AVCA All-Americans

 Senior setter Marilee Fisher and senior libero Kelly Pang each earned their fourth All-America accolades, while senior outside hitter Drew Hargrave was recognized for the third time in her career.
 Fisher and Pang are just the second and third players in school history to earn All-America honors all four years of their careers.
 Jennifer Martz (1995-98) was the only other player to do so.

-Fisher was selected to the All-America first team for the third-straight season after earning third-team honors in 2009.
+Fisher was selected to the All-America first team for the third-straight season after earning second-team honors in 2009.
 She was a four-time AVCA All-Region honoree and also received all-University Athletic Association (UAA) first-team honors for the third-straight season in 2012.
 Fisher finished her career with 4,475 assists, which ranks fourth on Washington University’s all-time list.
 This season, she averaged 9.60 assists per set and was second on the team with 30 service aces, while ranking third with 201 digs.

 Pang received third-team All-America honors after being a first-team All-American in 2009 and 2010, and a second-team honoree in 2011.
 She was a four-time AVCA All-Region selection and the first player in Washington University history to garner first-team all-UAA honors all four seasons of her career.
 Pang finished her career as Washington University’s all-time career digs leader (2,520).
 She finished 2012 with 674 digs, the second-highest single-season mark in school history, behind her own school record of 702 set in 2009.
 Pang also ranks fifth and eighth on the Washington U. single-season digs list.
 She broke her own single-match digs record (47) Oct.
 13 against University of Chicago.
 She led the Bears with 5.86 digs per set and 43 service aces this season, while posting a .967 serve reception percentage with just 23 errors in 692 attempts.
 Pang was selected as the UAA Volleyball Defensive Athlete of the Week seven times in 2012.